dart-lang/sdk/pkg/dev_compiler/doc/STATIC_SAFETY.md

 class C extends Iterable<dynamic> { /* ... */ }
 ```

-It is designed to prevent accidental use of `dynamic` in code that does not intend to use it.
-It will lead to
+This feature is to prevent accidental use of `dynamic` in code that does not intend to use it.
-more verbose dynamic code, so it may not be advisable for your code depending on its goals.

 This option is experimental and may be changed or removed in the future.
 Feedback is appreciated!
 Contact us at our [mailing list](https://groups.google.com/a/dartlang.org/forum/#!forum/dev-compiler).
 Try it out in your project by editing .analysis_options: